What Is The Fastest Way To Become A Doctor?

 Go to medical school

-A pre med course takes anywhere from four to six years across the UK and Australia / NZ.
+A medical course takes anywhere from four to six years across the UK and Australia/NZ.
 This usually consists of part theoretical and part clinical studies.

-In the US, you’ll spend four years in an undergraduate degree and then another four years in medical school.
+In the US, you will spend four years in an undergraduate degree and then another four years in medical school.
 So, eight years total.

 The University of Oxford, for example, has a reputation for making medical students write more essays in a year than other undergraduates do over their entire course.

-You’ll also need to consider specialisation during your clinicals and start schmoozing the right people for a quality residency that aligns with your goals.
+You will also need to consider specialisation during your clinicals and start networking with the right people for a quality residency that aligns with your goals.

 Subject failure generally results in retaking the entire subject, which will delay your path to becoming a doctor.